-Queensland War Memorial Register
+Queensland War Memorials Register

 This Queensland War Memorial Register is dedicated to the memory of the fallen and those who served Australia in the Armed Services.
 The Register honours service personnel that were drawn from Queensland communities.